 The Office of Social Justice (OSJ) is a bi-national ministry, but also allows space for other ministries in Canada to flourish by supporting Canadian CRC ministries and promoting their content.
 The OSJ runs bi-national projects where possible (eg. Climate Witness Project, Sanctity of Human Life Sunday materials, Catching Stones newsletter), but also runs U.S.-specific projects when differing contexts make that necessary (eg. Immigrants Are a Blessing Not a Burden) and supports Canada-specific projects in partnership with other ministries where possible (eg. Journey With Me, Christian Reformed Centre for Public Dialogue action alerts).
 We are closely connected to our sister ministries in Canada and are working together as a team to provide education and advocacy resources and opportunities on both sides of the U.S.-Canada border.

 The term “social justice” emerges out of Scripture, and was actually originally coined by the church: a Jesuit monk based the phrase on the teachings of Thomas Aquinas.
 Contrary to some misconceptions, “social justice” is a concept deeply rooted in the historic, Biblically orthodox traditions of the Christian faith.
 When we talk about “social justice” in a Reformed context, we are referring to God’s original intention for human society: a world where basic needs are provided for in love, where people flourish, and where shalom reigns in the Kingdom of God.
 This vision of shalom is a vision of “the way things ought to be,” or the way God created the world to be before sin.
 As Cornelius Plantinga writes, “In the Bible, shalom means universal flourishing, wholeness, and delight… the webbing-together of God, humans, and all creation in justice, fulfillment, and delight.”
 Social justice refers to the pursuit of shalom in human, social relationships.
 There are many types of justice (retributive, restorative, etc.).
 The significance of social justice is that it references the pursuit of shalom — righteousness, harmony, and “the way things ought to be” — specifically in our human interactions and societal structures.
 The CRCNA rightly emphasizes the pursuit of God’s shalom in all areas.
-However, the choice of the specific term in the name for the OSJ acknowledges the mandate of the OSJ, which focuses the office on addressing societal structures and injustices which hinder human flourishing.
-One final note of clarification: technically, the full name is the Office of Social Justice and Hunger Action (OSJHA).
-However, because the activities of the office extend beyond issues related just to hunger and poverty, the shortened term is more commonly used.
+However, the choice of the specific term acknowledges Synod's mandates for social justice, which focus the work on addressing societal structures and injustices which hinder human flourishing.
+One final note of clarification: technically, the work of social justice began with the name of Office of Social Justice and Hunger Action (OSJHA).
+However, because the activities of social justice ministry extend beyond issues related just to hunger and poverty, the shortened term is more commonly used.

 Social Justice, Advocacy, and Christians' Role in Politics

-The Office of Social Justice works to develop a deeper understanding of and response to God's call to let justice flow like a river in both our personal and communal lives, as well as in the structures of our societies.
+The CRCNA's work in social justice seeks to develop a deeper understanding of and response to God's call to let justice flow like a river in both our personal and communal lives, as well as in the structures of our societies.

 Below are some frequently asked questions about social justice, advocacy, and Christian's role in politics.